Ellenton, Florida: 2020 census

+Demographic estimates

-As of the 2020 census, Ellenton had a population of 4,129 people with 1,847 households.
-There were 2,055 housing units.
-There was an employment rate of 46.1%.
-The median household income was $59,723.
-11.2% of the population lived below the poverty threshold.
+According to Census Bureau profile estimates, the employment rate was 46.1%, the median household income was $59,723, and 11.2% of the population lived below the poverty threshold.

-46.9% of the population 25 years or older had a High School or equivalent degree.
-10.5% of the population 25 years and older had a bachelor's degree or higher.
+According to the same estimates, 46.9% of the population 25 years or older had a high school diploma or equivalent, and 10.5% had a bachelor's degree or higher.

 20.7% of the population spoke Spanish at home, 0.4% spoke other Indo-European languages, and 0.3% spoke Asian and Pacific Islander languages at home.
 9.0% of the population were foreign born persons.
-28.2% were 65 years or older.

 Industry

 January 2012 - Feld Entertainment purchased the Palmetto Corporate Center, a former Siemens Corp. complex here and plans to move most of its various operations and its world headquarters there over a five-year period starting with its worldwide production center.

 1900 - Fuller's Earth Plant mined clay to be used as bleaching agent and as an absorbent for oil and fat.

 1850s to present - Agriculture was an important industry, starting with sugarcane from Gamble Plantation.
 This was harvested through slave labor up until the Civil War.
 Vegetable farms and citrus groves are also important industries in Ellenton.